victorsolaya/Conversation-Knowledge-Mining-Solution-Accelerator/README.md

 3. **Deleting Resources After a Failed Deployment** Follow steps in [Delete Resource Group](./docs/DeleteResourceGroup.md) If your deployment fails and you need to clean up the resources.

-## Golden Path Questions
+## Sample Questions

-To help you get started, here are some **Golden Path Questions** you can ask in the app:
+To help you get started, here are some **Sample Questions** you can ask in the app:

 - Total number of calls by date for the last 7 days
 - Show average handling time by topics in minutes